shotgunsoftware/tk-core/docs/environment_variables.rst

 ``SGTK_AUTH_ALLOW_NO_HTTPS``
 ----------------------------
 Allows the user to bypass the HTTPS requirement for the authentication methods.
-This is not recommended and should only be used for the legacy offerings of ShotGrid local installations.
+This is not recommended and should only be used together with legacy ShotGrid local installations.

 ``SGTK_FORCE_STANDARD_LOGIN_DIALOG``
 ------------------------------------